Teklan and Ikea bring colour, curves and nostalgia to speakers and lamps

 Alongside the speakers are the ‘Kulglass’ lamp-speakers, combining light and sound in a single sculptural object topped with a swirl-shaped glass shade inspired by soft-serve ice cream.
 The colour palette, Teklan explains, comes from memories and nostalgia – everything from cherry blossom to ice cream and art deco.
 One mint-green tone was matched to a childhood recollection.
 ‘I immediately remembered this mint block soap in my grandparents’ home,’ she says.
 ‘I actually went there… and tried to match exactly that.’

-Also included is Teklan’s spin on Ikea’s classic ‘Fado’ lamp, updated with a pink confetti glass finish.
+Also included is Teklan’s spin on Ikea’s classic ‘Fado’ lamp, updated with a pink confetti pattern.
 The hand-finished shades are decorated with crushed-glass dots using traditional glassmaking techniques, meaning each piece is slightly different.
 ‘You dip the glass, and then you roll it in these glass pebbles… and then you blow it and you spin it,’ Teklan explains.
 ‘None of them are exactly the same.’

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox.